thesolelane/pangi-ecosystem/NFT_IMPLEMENTATION_GUIDE.md

 ## Questions?

 - How to handle trait generation for 1500 pairs?
-- Art style preferences for hatchling "hints"?
+- Art style preferences for pangopup "hints"?
 - Special edition quantities and types?
 - Minting schedule and phases?